-Serving Eastern Ontario, the clinic will offer primary and preventative health care in a thoughtfully designed space that will offer specialized services in a safe, non-judgmental, LGBTQ-trans friendly and compassionate setting.
+Primary and preventative health care for persons at risk of, being or who have been trafficked.
+Everyone (13 years and older) is welcome, regardless of gender, insurance or documentation.
 The clinic is exclusively designed to care for and support trafficked persons who can often find mainstream health care environments traumatic.

-Our mission is to create a single space where regional service providers are working together to provide comprehensive, holistic, trauma-informed care to our clients.
-H.E.A.L.T.H will compose concierge-like services aimed to increase health and well-being, reduce harms, while also promoting self-care patient behaviours.
+Serving Eastern Ontario, we have created a single space where regional service providers are working together to provide comprehensive, holistic, trauma-informed care to our clients.

 When required, we will refer patients to trusted sub-specialists.

 - Check Ups;